Tips You Need to Know Before Visiting Hawaii

 Volunteer Your Time

 One of the best ways to give back to the place you are visiting is by participating in a volunteer activity.
 Volunteering is also a perfect way to meet locals and continue learning about the local culture.
-There are lots of different ways you can volunteer during your time in Hawaii.
+You can volunteer in many different ways during your time in Hawaii.

-Ocean and beach cleanups, working with the elderly, trail maintenance, and serving the homeless are just a few ideas to help get you brainstorming.
+Ocean and beach cleanups, working with older people, trail maintenance, and serving people without homes are just a few ideas to help get you brainstorming.
 If you have an extra day or even just a few hours, volunteering will help make your trip that much more rewarding.

 Schedule Your Luau for the End of your Trip

-Attending a local luau is a perfect way to observe Hawaiian culture and try out some delicious foods.
-However, Luau's are notorious for not ending until late at night.
-If the first activity you attend is a Luau, you may be too exhausted, not to mention jet-lagged, from your travels, to fully enjoy the entire experience.
+Attending a local luau is a perfect way to observe Hawaiian culture and try delicious foods.
+However, Luaus are notorious for not ending until late at night.
+If the first activity you attend is a Luau, you may be too exhausted, not to mention jet-lagged, from your travels to fully enjoy the entire experience.

-If you want to attend a Luau, which we recommend that you do, schedule it at the end of your trip.
-You can use it as a celebration of your time in Hawaii and not as a celebration of just arriving.
-We think you will enjoy it better if you are not falling asleep during it.
+If you want to attend a Luau, which we recommend, schedule it at the end of your trip.
+You can use it to celebrate your time in Hawaii rather than just your arrival.
+We think you will enjoy it better if you don't fall asleep during it.

 Research Beaches

-There are tons of beaches all across the Hawaiian Islands.
+There are many beaches throughout the Hawaiian Islands.
 However, not every beach is ideal for every person.
-For example, some beaches might be more family-friendly than others, or have safer swimming, or be more accessible.
+Some might be more family-friendly, offer safer swimming, or be more accessible.

-Before you set off for the day or schedule a tour, we recommend doing some research on your beach destination ahead of time to make sure you won't be disappointed when you arrive.
+Before you set off for the day or schedule a tour, we recommend researching your beach destination to ensure you won't be disappointed when you arrive.

 Check the Weather

-Checking the forecast is an important first step when scheduling your activities in Hawaii.
+Checking the forecast is an essential first step when scheduling your activities in Hawaii.
 Because of their location, the Hawaiian islands can be susceptible to storms and bad weather.

-So before you go on a hike, drive to a beach or even pick the week you want to arrive at the island, make sure to double-check the forecast and the best times of the year for traveling.
+So before you hike, drive to a beach, or even pick the week you want to arrive at the island, double-check the forecast and the best times of the year for traveling.

 Ask for Directions

-If you ask a local for directions, you may hear the terms "windward" or "leeward."
+If you ask a local for directions, you may hear "windward" or "leeward."
 What are these words?
-Well, the Hawaiian islands are smack-dab in the middle of a major trade wind path that blows from the Northeast all year long.
+The Hawaiian islands are smack dab in the middle of a significant trade wind path that blows from the Northeast all year.

 These winds impact the weather on the islands in specific ways.
-This is because the part of the island that faces the wind is windward, while the opposite side of the Island is leeward.
-The windward side of the Island is always wetter than the drier leeward side.
-Because of this, windward and leeward have become used as a way to talk about directions.
+The part of the Island that faces the wind is windward, while the opposite side is leeward.
+The windward side of the Island is always wetter than the drier leeward side, so windward and leeward have become used as a way to talk about directions.

-Similarly, locals may give directions, for example, when talking about where they live, by saying they live kai way, or closer to the ocean, or Mauna way, which is closer to the mountains.
+Similarly, locals may give directions, for example, when talking about where they live by saying they live Kai Way, which is closer to the ocean, or Mauna Way, which is closer to the mountains.

 Use Reef-Safe Sunscreen

-If you plan to enter into the ocean at all, you will need to guarantee that the sunscreen you're using is considered reef-safe
+If you plan to swim in the ocean, you must guarantee that your sunscreen is reef-safe

-The reason for this being that some sunscreens contain harmful chemicals that can damage the marine life and coral reefs off the coast of the Islands.
-Sunscreens that are not reef-safe are actually considered illegal under Hawaiian law.
+Some sunscreens contain harmful chemicals that can damage marine life and coral reefs off the Islands' coasts.
+Sunscreens that are not reef-safe are considered illegal under Hawaiian law.

 Don't Leave Valuables in your Rental

-If you have rented a car and want to use it to access the beautiful beaches scattered all across the Island of Hawaii that you are visiting, remember not to leave any valuables in the car when you leave it parked to enjoy your day.
+If you have rented a car and want to use it to access the beautiful beaches scattered across the Islands of Hawaii that you are visiting, remember not to leave any valuables in the car when you leave it parked to enjoy your day.

 Unfortunately, car break-ins are notoriously common across the islands.
 If you have valuables, we recommend leaving them in the hotel room and only traveling with the bare minimum.